- UpdatedMay 31, 2023

 - Home equity and retirement accounts are the largest sources of household wealth for most Americans.

 Household wealth is the value of your possessions after subtracting out your loan balances.
 In other words, household wealth is what you own minus what you owe.
+While your income has a lot to do with making ends meet, household wealth measures how well you’re getting ahead over time.

 Household Wealth in 2022